Close

 Paragraph

-Tremendous progress against HIV/AIDS over the last 15 years has inspired a global commitment to end the epidemic by 2030.
-However, globally, progress made in improving knowledge of HIV status was lower than progress in other areas of the cascade, with gaps in knowledge of HIV status often largest among young people.
+Tremendous progress against to reduce HIV incidence over the last 15 years has inspired a global commitment to end the epidemic by 2030.
+However, globally, progress made to improve knowledge of HIV status is slower than progress in other areas of the treatment and prevention cascades.
+This is particularly true for young people aged 15–24 years, an important demographic group for the global goal to end AIDS as a public health threat by 2030, yet less likely than older adults to know their HIV status.
 Closing those gaps requires that a higher priority be placed on interventions to improve knowledge of HIV transmission and prevention, comprehensive prevention services and HIV testing, in particular among young people.
 Long distances to testing facilities, long queues to access services and fear of stigma and discrimination act as barriers to HIV testing, especially among young people.
-HIV self-screening (HIVSS) can play an important role in addressing these barriers and in achieving the first 90 target by moving the locus of testing from health facilities to community settings and providing a discreet and convenient way to screen for HIV.
-Set in South Africa, the MTV Shuga “Down South season 2” multi-media campaign, broadcast in 2019 and 2020, aimed to raise awareness of and create demand for HIVSS, as well as PrEP and other prevention strategies, among young audiences under age 25 years.
+HIV self-screening (HIVSS) can play an important role in addressing these barriers and in achieving the ‘first 90%’ target by moving the locus of testing from health facilities to community settings and providing a discreet and convenient way to screen for HIV.
+Set in South Africa, the MTV Shuga “Down South season 2” multi-media campaign, broadcast in 2019 and 2020, aimed to raise awareness of and create demand for HIVSS, as well as PrEP (pre-exposure prophylaxis for HIV) and other prevention strategies, among young audiences under age 25 years.

-MTV Shuga is centred on TV drama series portraying the lives of young Africans, and incorporates complementary media to increase engagement with broader audiences and populations underserved by TV.
+MTV Shuga is centred on TV drama series portraying the lives of young people, and incorporates complementary media to increase engagement with broader audiences and populations underserved by TV.
 Additional elements based on the TV series include a radio drama, a graphic novel, digital and social media, and peer education.
 Utilising multiple media, a highly popular, youth-relevant brand, and relatable characters and storylines, it has experienced ever-increasing reach and popularity.
 The content is distributed license-cleared and cost-free to global broadcasters.

 Evaluation Design